splashkit/the-programmers-field-guide/src/content/docs/book/part-2-organised-code/3-structuring-data/4-activities.md

 ## Test Your Knowledge

-### Creating Stock and Salespeople
+### Creating Products

 Now that we've got the backbone of the store POS, we need to actually add some functionality and things to fill it up!
-Here we're going to be creating some Stock and Salespeople objects and introducing some basic functionality.
+Here we're going to be creating some Stock objects and introducing some basic functionality.

 Your program should:

 - Have a Product struct with its:
   - Name
-  - Description
-  - Price
+  - Brand
+  - Category (One of: Dairy, Bakery, Snack, Frozen)
   - Current stock
-- Have a Staff struct with their:
-  - Name
-  - Position (One of: Salesperson, Manager, Owner)
-  - Sale count (How many Products they've sold)
 - Have a StorePOS struct with:
   - A Product
-  - A Staff
-- Have a Staff
+  - Salecount
 - Have a Product
 - Have a StorePOS
 - Modify your existing code to make use of these new structs
-- Introduce a "View Product" screen which:
-  - Shows a Product's Name
-  - Shows a Product's Description
-  - Shows a Product's Price
-  - Shows a Product's Current Stock
-- Introduce a "View Staff" screen which:
-  - Shows a Staff's Name
-  - Shows a Staff's Position
-  - Shows a Staff's Sale Count
+  - This includes modifying your print_product function from last task to now only printing out product information
+- Introduce an "Add Product" screen which allows the user to enter all of the a new product's details, then returns the product

 ### Creating Songs and Artists

-Now that we actually are able to accept and validate input, we actually need some Song and Artist information to store to make this feel more like a music application!
+Now that we actually are able to accept and validate input, we actually need some Song information to store to make this feel more like a music application!

 Your program should:

-- Have an Artist struct with their:
-  - Name
-  - About (bio)
 - Have a Song struct with its:
   - File Name
   - Name
   - Genre (one of Pop, Rock, RnB)
-  - Runtime
+  - Number of Listens
 - Have a Dotifin struct with:
-  - An Artist
   - A Song
-- Have an Artist
+  - Total Listens
 - Modify your existing code to make use of these new structs
 - Introduce an "Add Song" screen which allows the user to:
   - Specify a file name for that song